Nizaro/soft_robot_manipulator/capture3D/README.md

-## Developped by Nizar Ouarti allow to capture 3D data from realsense and extract calibration data
+## Developped by Nizar Ouarti allows to capture 3D data from realsense and extract calibration data

 #The dependcies are the folowing, on linux use apt-get:
 	cmake